tfpauly/privacy-proxy/draft-private-access-tokens.md

 If any of these conditions is not met, the Issuer MUST return an HTTP 400 error to the Mediator, which will forward the error to the client.

-If the request is valid, the Issuer then can use the value from "Token-Count" to determine if the Client is allowed to receive a token for this Origin during the current policy window.
+If the request is valid, the Issuer then can use the value from "Sec-Token-Count" to determine if the Client is allowed to receive a token for this Origin during the current policy window.
 If the Issuer refuses to issue more tokens, it responds with an HTTP 429 (Too Many Requests) error to the Mediator, which will forward the error to the client.